arun-kumar-c-s/arun-kumar-c-s.github.io/README.md

 ## Microsoft Malware Classification
 - Worked with 250 GB of unstructured data to classify a given file as malware or not.

+## Donor Choose Essay Classification
+- Classifying whether the essay need to be approved for funding School Projects in US.